Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 November 2024 16.24.04 UTC
+- WIB: Sabtu, 2 November 2024 17.26.49 UTC
-- WITA: Sabtu, 2 November 2024 17.24.04 UTC
+- WITA: Sabtu, 2 November 2024 18.26.49 UTC
-- WIT: Sabtu, 2 November 2024 18.24.04 UTC
+- WIT: Sabtu, 2 November 2024 19.26.49 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: success
+Kategori: motivational